-A Level Media Studies is a unique course that combines academic theory and research with practical, hands on elements.
-It has close links with English, Sociology, Art, History and Film Studies.
-Media Studies offers learners the opportunity to critically explore the effect of mass communication on the world around them and then carry out in-depth studies of a range of media texts, from film and television to magazines.
-Any student thinking of taking A Level Media Studies should have good written and analytical skills combined with a certain amount of creative flair.
-Some existing knowledge of, or familiarity with, the media is essential, whether that is fascination with a certain film genre, an interest in political reporting in broadcast or print media, or a good eye for photography of the moving image.
+Any student thinking of taking A Level Film Studies should have good written and analytical skills combined with a certain amount of creative flair.
+Some existing knowledge of, or familiarity with, film is essential, whether that is fascination with a certain film genre, an interest in a film movement, or a good eye for photography of the moving image.

-A level Media consists of two exams collectively worth 70% and one coursework project worth 30%.
-Exam 1 introduces learners to how media institiutions construct different media projects.
+A level Film consists of two exams collectively worth 70% and one coursework project worth 30%.
+Exam 1 introduces learners to film history and film institutions, and the ways in which filmmaking has evolved.

-The Media Studies department at Samuel Ward has excellent facilities and is equipped with the technical hardware and software necessary to deliver the A level course effectively.
+The Film and Media Studies department at Samuel Ward has excellent facilities and is equipped with the technical hardware and software necessary to deliver the A level course effectively.

-The classroom itself is fully equipped with an HD projector, allowing widescreen viewing of media for discussion and analysis.
+The classroom itself is fully equipped with an HD projector, allowing widescreen viewing of film for discussion and analysis.

 Where will it lead to?